rismm/tp/docs/DeveloperGuide.md

 The parsing of string data to an `Item` object is handled by the method `FileManager-parseItemData()`.

 ### New Command
-The following is a class diagram of the NewCommand and its relevant dependencies
+The following is a class diagram of the NewCommand and its relevant dependencies<br>
 ![NewCommandClass](uml-diagrams/NewCommandClass.png)

 The `NewCommand` class implements the `Command` interface and is responsible for handling the creation of new items in the `Inventory`.